 7. You don’t have an appointed facilitator

 The same senior ex that was too busy to define the objectives has become the default facilitator.
 While she might the expert at the topic at hand, it is not a guarantee that she is skilled in group dynamics and decision making.
 Invest in having a professional facilitator who will focus on the process, encourage full participation and keep the group on task and moving forward.
 A valuable partner to this facilitator would be one of our graphic recorders; we support your meeting by visualizing the big ideas & engaging your attendees.
-Isn’t your brainstorming or strategy session worth it?
+Isn’t your strategy session worth it?